 Research

-Below you can find information on the main topics I'm currently working on.
+Below you can find information on my most important research topics.
 Using current observational knowledge on changing species distributions and abundances, I try to identify interesting plant study systems to use in mesocosm experiments.
 In this way I aim to further expand fundamental knowledge on biotic interactions of plant species in a global change context.

 Determinants of plant-soil feedback variation